 - In addition, the Build button, originally added in March 2021, remains available from Edit mode for a New Quiz, at bottom right near the Save button.

 Canvas's New Quizzes has been in use in select courses at Wharton since Spring 2019, and it will eventually replace Classic Quizzes during Academic Year 2023-24.
-New Quizzes offers benefits, such as printing and regrading, which improve on the original feature set for Classic Quizzes.
+New Quizzes offers benefits, such as printing and regrading, which improves the original feature set for Classic Quizzes.

 Creating a Quiz